Rayquaza01/JoinPython/README.md

     Contact names can be used if contacts setup is completed.
 -smst [SMS Text] or --smstext [SMS Text]
     Some text to send in an SMS.
-If you want to set an SMS you need to set this and the smsnumber values -fi [True] or --find [True]
+If you want to set an SMS you need to set this and the smsnumber values -mms [MMS file] or --mmsfile [MMS file]
+    A file to send in a MMS. smsnumber must be set for this to take affect.
+-fi [True] or --find [True]
     Set to true to make your device ring loudly
 -w [Wallpaper URL] or --wallpaper [Wallpaper URL]
-    URL to an image to set as the target device's wallpaper -ti [Title] or --title [Title]
+    URL to an image to set as the target device's wallpaper -lw [Wallpaper URL] or --lockWallpaper [Wallpaper URL] URL to an image to set as the target device's lockscreen wallpaper (Android 7 or above) -ti [Title] or --title [Title]
     Title (If set will create notification)
 -te [Text] or --text [Text]